Integrative Bodywork: A Manual Therapy

 Integrating the parts of the body that feel fragmented and separate from the whole self.
 It is my belief and experience that in order to heal, all areas need to be worked with.
-This includes not only the physical, but the mental, emotional, psychological and physiological parts of you.
+This includes not only the physical, but the mental, emotional, and psychological parts of you.
 We are energetic beings that at our best are in a light, grounded, strong, clear state with freely flowing energy from head to toe.

 Integrative Bodywork is not your typical Swedish style spa massage.
 My structural and functional approach facilitates change through the use of touch.
 This is deep work that has varying levels of intensity depending on the techniques utilized.
 Some tissues tend to unwind themselves with very little effort while others need more coaxing.
 I am looking to see how the body is working as a unit?
 Where is there compensation?
 Are there patterns?
 Was there an injury leading to this pattern?
 Your body awareness and feedback helps guide the session.